Michael Emerson

-Michael Emerson (born September 7, 1954) is an American actor who is best known for his roles as serial killer William Hinks on The Practice, Benjamin Linus on Lost, Zep Hindle in the first Saw film, Cayden James on Arrow, and Harold Finch in the CBS series Person of Interest.
-Emerson has also worked extensively in theater and narration.
-He has won two Primetime Emmy Awards and been nominated for three others, as well as receiving other awards and nominations.
-He currently stars as Dr. Leland Townsend in the Paramount+ thriller series Evil.
+Michael Emerson (born September 7, 1954) is an American actor.
+He is best known for his roles as Benjamin Linus on Lost (2006–2010) and as Harold Finch in the CBS series Person of Interest (2011–2016).
+Other prominent roles include Zep Hindle in the horror film Saw (2004) and as Dr. Leland Townsend in the Paramount+ thriller series Evil (2019–2024).

+He has won two Primetime Emmy Awards, one Guest Actor in a Drama Series award for portraying William Hinks on The Practice (2000–2001), and the second a Supporting Actor in a Drama Series award for his role in Lost, for which he also received three other Primetime Emmy nominations.
+Emerson has also worked extensively in theatre, notably originating the role of Oscar Wilde in Gross Indecency: The Three Trials of Oscar Wilde from 1997 to 1998, portraying Willie Oban in the 1999 Broadway revival of The Iceman Cometh, and playing Guy in the debut production of Will Eno's Wakey, Wakey in 2017.

-Early life
+Early life and education

 Emerson was born in Cedar Rapids, Iowa, to Carol (née Hansen) and Ronald H. Emerson.
 He grew up in Toledo, Iowa, where he was a member of his high school marching band.

 He graduated in 1976 from Drake University in Des Moines, Iowa, where he majored in theater and minored in art.
 He studied for a semester at the National Theater Institute at The Eugene O'Neill Theater Center, then moved to New York City.
 Unable to find acting work, he took retail jobs and worked as an illustrator.

-In 1986, he moved to Jacksonville, Florida, where (from 1986–93) he appeared in local productions at Theater Jacksonville and The Players by the Sea and worked as a director and teacher at Flagler College.
+In 1986, he moved to Jacksonville, Florida, where until 1993 he appeared in local productions at Theater Jacksonville and The Players by the Sea and worked as a director and teacher at Flagler College.

 After several years of work including illustration and teaching, Emerson earned a Master of Fine Arts degree at the University of Alabama in the Alabama Shakespeare Festival acting program.

+Emerson once directed a music video for Soul Guardians in 1989.